 Booking Southwest flights by using Bilt points on partners

-Let’s start with the bad news: Southwest doesn’t have any airline partners.
-But that doesn’t mean you can’t take advantage of its hotel partners.
-And since two of them — Marriott Bonvoy and World of Hyatt — also happen to be Bilt partners, you can use either one as a middleman to indirectly convert Bilt points into Southwest Rapid Rewards.
+Another option is to take advantage of Southwest’s hotel partners.
+Since two of them — Marriott Bonvoy and World of Hyatt — also happen to be Bilt partners, you can use either one as a middleman to indirectly convert Bilt points to Southwest Rapid Rewards.

-The good news is that your initial points transfer, from Bilt Rewards to either Marriott Bonvoy or World of Hyatt, happens at a 1:1 ratio.
-After that, however, the transfer rates to Rapid Rewards aren’t so hot — 3:1 from Marriott Bonvoy or 5:2.4 from World of Hyatt — so that’s why this method is recommended as a last resort.
+The good news is that your initial points transfer from Bilt Rewards to either Marriott Bonvoy or World of Hyatt happens at a 1:1 ratio.
+After that, however, the transfer rates to Rapid Rewards aren’t so hot — 3:1 from Marriott Bonvoy or 5:2.4 from World of Hyatt.
+That’s why this method is recommended as a last resort.

 If you’re a member of any other transferable points program — for instance, American Express Membership Rewards, Capital One Rewards, or Citi ThankYou Rewards — it might be worth “pooling” points from any of those to a common hotel partner (Marriott Bonvoy or World of Hyatt, depending on the program).
 That way, you’d have more points to transfer over to Southwest Rapid Rewards to soften the blow.

-It’s also a good idea to have a redemption in mind and double-check award availability, as the process can’t be reversed once your points are transferred from Bilt Rewards.
+It’s also a good idea to have a redemption in mind and double-check award availability, as point transfers from Bilt Rewards are irreversible.

 Bilt Rewards Partner: Marriott Bonvoy